Skip to content

 Where to goWhat you do there

 Maintenances (list)See scheduled, in-progress, and past maintenances.
 Filter by status.
+Select rows for mass complete / mass delete.

 Schedule MaintenanceCreate one.
 Pick the time window, attach systems, decide on suppression.